ak7588/capstone/journal.md

 ![](/media/user-testing.JPG)

+## Printing notes

+- Can print A5 cards in the library
+- Will print the books at Desco

 ## Making

 It is week 6, ladies and gentlement!
 And I am finally-FINALLY done with my minimum viable capstone! :D